 What should you do if your loved one has passed away, and you feel that someone else can be held responsible?
 After all, a dead person cannot file a lawsuit or a complaint, so there must be a way to get justice for them.

 Luckily, Illinois has a state law that can address this issue, also known as wrongful death and product related claims.
-Here we are going to examine some of the key elements of those laws, and go over how a personal injury lawyer can initiate this type of civil action within the state’s courts.
+Here we are going to examine some of the key elements of those laws, and go over how a personal injury attorney can initiate this type of civil action within the state’s courts.
 An Aurora wrongful death lawyer could help you mount a legal case for compensation.

 According to section one of 740 Illinois Compiled Statutes 180 – “Whenever the death of a person shall be caused by wrongful act, neglect or default, and the act, neglect or default is such as would, if death had not ensued, have entitled the party injured to maintain an action and recover damages.”